lkcozy/code-notes/notes/git/github.md

 #### Keyboard tags

-You can use <kbd> tags to make text appear like a button, which is slightly different from regular backticked text.
-It’s perfect for documenting things like keyboard shortcuts or game controls in your READMEs/wikis.

 ```sh
 Press <kbd>W</kbd> to go up, and <kbd>A</kbd> to go down.
 If you can find the <kbd>ESC</kbd>, pressing that will fire missiles 🚀